software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 Note: available only on iOS.

-### `refreshControlTopAnchor`
+### `refreshControlTopAnchorConstant`

-This property enables setting custom `topAnchor` for the native refresh control.
-If the value is set, the refresh control will be anchored to the top of the web view with the specified offset.
-By default, this value is set to the safe area top anchor.
+This property enables setting custom `topAnchor` constant for the native refresh control.
+If the value is set, the `refreshControlTopAnchorConstant` value will be added to the safe area top anchor.

 Note: available only on iOS.